tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 It started with an episode of a local TV show.

-Something inside the footage did something to the kids watching, filling their eyes with stars.
+Something inside the footage changed the kids watching, filling their eyes with stars.

 The effect wasn't immediate.
 Initially, they were isolated incidents.
 Kids were suddenly ripping into their stuffed animals.

 Then they were quietly killing their pets, hanging the collars like trophies.
 I was home sick from school one day, and my parents were downstairs eating dinner.

 Eli and Emily were like my own siblings.
 I had known them since they were babies.
 So, it's common for them to walk into our house, usually with chicken pot pie.